fishinwind/workshop/slides/_sources/Classes/class-1.txt

 ====================
 Computational biology projects inevitably accrue a lot of files.
 For the first quiz, you'll need to read a paper [#]_ and be able to put a set of files in the correct places.
-We highly recommend adopting this scheme for all of your projects in and out of the class.
+We require that you use this scheme for all of your projects in and out of the class.

 .. [#] A Quick Guide to Organizing Computational Biology Projects (2009)